 In New Jersey, you must have a bona fide relationship with the physician before he/she can provide you with a written recommendation.
 Once you have a doctor’s certification, it is time to register with the state medical marijuana program.
 Fill in the required information, which is highlighted with a red asterisk.
 You also need the unique Patient Reference Number your physician gives you upon approval.

-You need to upload the following documents:
+You must upload the following documents:

 - A patient photograph; and a photo of your caregiver if applicable.